biopython/biopython.github.io/wiki/BioSQL.md

 library.
 In this example we'll talk about the most common choice, MySQL, and assume you'll be running your own database server on the same machine (rather than for example using a networked database server shared between a group).
-How you do this will depend on your operating system, for example on a Debian or Ubuntu Linux machine try this:
+How you do this will also depend on your operating system, for example on a Debian or Ubuntu Linux machine try
+this:

 sudo apt-get install mysql-common mysql-server mysql-admin python-mysqldb